-If you are installing a TLZ09-DA/DB tabletop cassette tape drive or a TLZ9L-DA/DB tabletop cassette tape autoloader on a running system, have your system manager perform the following steps:
+If you are installing a TLZ09-DA/DB or DS-TLZ10-DB tabletop cassette tape drive or a TLZ9L-DA/DB tabletop cassette tape autoloader on a running system, have your system manager perform the following steps:

 - 1. Shut down the operating system.

 - 2. Halt the system.

 - 3. Set all system power switches off.